Chapter 20 : I tried.

 My tears stopped a bit after Savage started on the Tornados.
 Having someone there to talk to helped, even if we talked about Quidditch teams.
 Sure, I wasn’t able to process my feelings about the new information, but I didn’t have to face the night alone.
 Before falling asleep I whispered, “Thank you, Brad.”

 I had to fight the urge to run off to Leeds to find Remus.
 I knew it’d get him in trouble and possibly get him hurt.
 I wanted to see him more than ever.
 Savage stepped up as a really good friend after that night.
 We spent quite a bit of time together.
-We didn’t do anything sexual; I had a feeling he didn’t want to go down that road twice.
+We didn’t do anything physical; I had a feeling he didn’t want to go down that road twice.
 He would come into my room when I cried myself to sleep and stay the night with me.
 He accepted that I was going through a bit of heartbreak and needed the comfort.

 Another form of comfort came in the first part of March.
 I was in Honeydukes buying myself a bar of chocolate.
 I needed something to lift my spirits, when a familiar voice said, “You’ll get love-handles if you eat too much of that.”
 I put my hands on my hips and turned to see Charlie Weasley grinning at me.

-“Perhaps I also wanted to see a dear old friend of mine whilst in town.”
-He said looking around.
+“Perhaps I also wanted to see a dear old friend of mine whilst in town,” he said looking around.
 “It seems she’s not here though.”
 I stomped my foot impatiently.
 He was quite insufferable at times.
 “I guess I could settle for you.”

 We left Honeydukes and went to the Three Broomsticks.
 Charlie raised my spirits a lot more than a bar of chocolate could have.
 He and I reminisced about our school days together.
-We had been in separate houses, but we managed to see a lot of one another through Quidditch and shared classes.
+We had been in separate houses, but we managed to see a lot of one another through quidditch and shared classes.
 We had been there for quite some time when he finally said, “I’ve heard you’re smitten by one Remus J. Lupin.”
 His voice was conversational, but I had a feeling he had really come to see me about this.

 I took a sip of my drink.
 “So what if I am?”
 I asked.
 I wondered which of his family members told him about it.
 The only ones who didn’t know, well, as far as I knew, were Ron and Ginny.
 But I wouldn’t be surprised if they had family meetings to share gossip; the family held little to no secrets.

 Charlie shrugged.
 “It doesn’t seem like you to get so bent out of shape over a man.
-Even one as sexy as Lupin.”
+Even one as alluring as Lupin.”
 Charlie was smirking again.
 “I’d expect you to follow a guy you wanted till he gave in or you gave up.”

 I was looking at my glass critically.
-“Well, I’ve considered the Imperius Curse.”
+“Well, I’ve considered the Imperius curse.”
 Charlie laughed.
 “I’m sure he still loves me, if I can trust John Thomas.”

 Charlie gagged on his drink laughing.
 “You’re going to use his wank to determine if he loves you?”
-His was shaking slightly from laughing.
+His glass was shaking slightly from laughing.
 “I know you did a blonde phase, Tonks, I didn’t think it stuck that bad.”

 I gave him a sharp look.
 “I’m not measuring his love by his wank, you dolt.”
-I smirked; it was quite funny.
+I tried not to laugh, it was quite funny.
 “This bloke named John Thomas Whitmore claimed to be his friend and said that he still loved me, deeply.”
 Charlie’s face hardened as he listened intently to my retelling of that odd night from the previous month.
 “I know it seems foolish, but I believe the bloke.
 I didn’t see anything he could have gained from doing what he did.”

 Charlie was chewing the inside of his lip; a clear sign that he was thinking.
 “I’ll have to ask Dad if he remembers that guy’s name.”
 Was the first thing Charlie out of his mouth when he spoke again.
 He thought for a few more moments then suggested I go see him.